Pislehina/5G_analysis/README.md

 The data structure and business logic fully preserve real-world scenarios.

 PROJECT PURPOSE:
-To analyse subscribers' ability to use 5G after its launch and examine the distribution of potential 5G users in Ukraine.
+To analyse subscribers' ability to use 5G after its launch and examine the distribution of potential 5G users in Ukraine (write SQL code).